Faculty and Staff

-Jessica Frazier, Joint Visiting Assistant Professor with the College of the Environment and Life Sciences and Gender and Women's Studies
+Jessica Frazier, Joint Assistant Professor with the College of the Environment and Life Sciences and Gender and Women's Studies

 Jessica Frazier earned a PhD in history from SUNY Binghamton with a concentration on U.S. women's history in the 20th century.
-She is currently working on a book project called "Cold War Social Movements: Gender, Race, and Peace during the Viet Nam War Era," which is under contract with the University of North Carolina Press.
+She is currently revising her book manuscript called "Transnational Activisms: Gender, Race, and Diplomacy during the Viet Nam War Era," which is under contract with the University of North Carolina Press.
 Her research provides a window on the nature of the relationships forged between U.S. women in civil rights, peace, and women's liberation organizations and their Vietnamese counterparts in the 1960s and 1970s.
 She was lucky enough to travel to Viet Nam in the summer of 2015 to interview former women diplomats.
 "Transnational Activisms" began as her dissertation, which was a finalist for the Organization of American Historians' Lerner-Scott Prize for the best dissertation in U.S. women's history in 2014.
 While working on this project, she received two dissertation completion fellowships, from the American Council of Learned Societies and the American Association of University Women.
-She has also received a number of research grants -- from the Sally Bingham Center at Duke University, the Schlesinger Library at Harvard University, and the Sophia Smith Collection at Smith College, among others.
-She has published an article in the peer-reviewed journal Peace and Change and has presented papers at a number of conferences, including the major conference in the field of women's history, the Berkshire Conference of Women Historians.
-At URI, she enjoys teaching on social movements, coastal societies, and human rights issues in courses that consider gender, race, and class central categories of analysis.
+She has also received a number of research grants--from the Sally Bingham Center at Duke University, the Schlesinger Library at Harvard University, and the Sophia Smith Collection at Smith College, among others.
+She has published an article in the peer-reviewed journal Peace and Change and has presented papers at a number of conferences.
+At URI, she enjoys teaching on social movements, environmental justice, and human rights issues in courses that consider gender, race, and class central categories of analysis.